skip to content

 Fee Status Assessments

-All students offered a place on a degree course at a UK university receive an independent fee status assessment by each university that offers them a place.
+Every student offered a place on a degree course at a UK university receives an independent fee status assessment by each university that offers them a place.
+Your fee status will determine the level of fees you are charged and the financial support available to you, making it crucial to be correctly classified.

-The Higher Education (Fee Limit Condition) (England) Regulations 2017, as amended.
-This predominantly applies to undergraduate courses classified as ‘qualifying courses’ by the Office for Students.
+The Higher Education (Fee Limit Condition) (England) Regulations 2017, as amended, primarily for undergraduate courses classified as ‘qualifying courses’ by the Office for Students.

 and